jdavisonc/rasparmony/README.md

   "remotes": {
     "TV": {
-      "name": "TV",              /* name of the remote */ "code": "LHV4420"          /* code used on lirc to identify the remote, used on lircd.conf */ },
+      "name": "TV",              /* name of the remote */ "code": "LHV4420",         /* code used on lirc to identify the remote, used on lircd.conf */ "commandAlias": {
+        "INPUT": "tv/rad",       /* command alias, if there is no alias then will use the one passed to the API */ "INFO": "KEY_INFO"
+      }
+    },
     "HomeTheater": {
       "name": "HomeTheater",